slappforge/sigma/docs/features/logs/logs.md

-# Application Logs
+# Sigma Trail

+Sigma Trail is the component where you can view your application logs.
 In sigma, we have categorized logs into two types.

 #### 1. Test Logs [TEST]